About

 Philip Hoare, author of Leviathan: or, the Whale.

-David Gange is a writer, historian, & photographer based at the University of Birmingham, although he does much of his work on the open ocean in kayaks & other small rowed or paddled boats.
+I’m a writer, historian, & photographer based at the University of Birmingham, although I try to do much of my work on the open ocean in kayaks & other small rowed or paddled boats.

-He has written for publications including The Guardian, Big Issue, Scotsman, & Times Literary Supplement, as well as for leading presses & journals such as Oxford University Press, Cambridge University Press, University of Chicago Press, Past & Present, & The Historical Journal.
-He has particularly relished working with artists, photographers, musicians, & poets, from Norman Ackroyd to Jamelia, and these collaborations have been broadcast on BBC1, BBC2, Smithsonian TV, BBC Radio 3, & BBC Radio 4.
-Most of all, though, he loves being out at sea, among sealife, trying to understand the draw the ocean holds over humans past & present.
+I’ve written for publications including The Guardian, Big Issue, Scotsman, Times Literary Supplement,& BBC Wildlife Magazine as well as for leading presses & journals such as Oxford University Press, Cambridge University Press, University of Chicago Press, Past & Present, & The Historical Journal.
+I’ve particularly relished working with artists, photographers, musicians, & poets, from Norman Ackroyd and Alex Boyd to Tony Iommi, Jamelia, and Signe Lidén and these collaborations have been broadcast on BBC1, BBC2, Smithsonian TV, BBC Radio 3, & BBC Radio 4.
+Most of all, though, I love being out at sea, among sealife, trying to understand the draw the ocean holds over humans past & present.